Apple008811/n8n-ai-agent-job-search/README.md

 - **Unified Data Format**: All data sources output the same structure
 - **Configuration-Driven**: Easy to add new data sources through configuration
 - **Backward Compatible**: New features don't affect existing functionality

+### n8n Code Node Limitations

+**Sandbox Environment**: n8n Code nodes run in a sandboxed environment with the following restrictions:
+- **No Global State**: Cannot access global variables or maintain state across executions
+- **No Persistence**: Each execution is isolated and cannot remember previous data
+- **Limited Scope**: Cannot access system resources, files, or external APIs directly
+- **Cross-Execution Deduplication**: Cannot implement true global deduplication across multiple workflow runs

+**Impact on Job Collection**:
+- Deduplication only works within a single workflow execution
+- Each workflow run starts with a clean state
+- For persistent deduplication, consider alternative tools like Airbyte or custom scripts